-Browse all past and present faculty below, or search for someone specific:
+Browse all past and present faculty below, or use the site search to look for someone specific.

 Abigail De Kosnik is an Associate Professor at the University of California, Berkeley with a joint appointment in the Berkeley Center for New Media and in the Department of Theater, Dance & Performance Studies.
 She is the author of Rogue Archives: Digital Cultural Memory and Media Fandom.

 Adam Baraz is the founder of Samadhi Bodywork and has taught meditation at Spirit Rock.
 Adam has studied meditation under renowned spiritual teachers, and has spent many months in retreat.
 Adam is passionate about helping others discover the clarity, warmth, and power concealed in the depths of the human body.

 Adam Bramlage is Founder/CEO of Flow State Micro, a functional mushroom company and microdosing education platform.
 Bramlage works one on one with clients to optimize their microdosing experience.

 Adam Leonard works with Google executive leaders and teams to navigate complexity and develop their full human potentials through organizational development consulting, executive coaching, leadership team facilitation, and meditation.
 He co-authored Integral Life Practice and co-edited The Simple Feeling of Being.